moj-analytical-services/mojap-metadata/mojap_metadata/converters/sqlalchemy_converter/README.md

 SQLAlchemy converts specific dialects into a common type varient.

-Therefore, SQLAlchemy has it's own Type definitions [`sqlalchemy.sql.sqltypes`](https://docs.sqlalchemy.org/en/14/core/type_basics.html#generic-camelcase-types).
+Therefore, SQLAlchemy has its own Type definitions [`sqlalchemy.sql.sqltypes`](https://docs.sqlalchemy.org/en/14/core/type_basics.html#generic-camelcase-types).

 These are the types that are returned for v1.4.
 Version 2 has a bigger and more diverse list.
 We have kept most of the previous datatypes but added binary types.